 MIT Regional Entrepreneurship Acceleration Program

 The MIT Regional Entrepreneurship Acceleration Program (MIT REAP) sees a path for economic and social progress through innovation and entrepreneurship.
-MIT REAP brings the Institute’s deep knowledge of innovation-driven entrepreneurship and innovation science to the world through a novel curricular approach.
-Focused on bringing stakeholders together each MIT REAP team works with MIT faculty over a two‐year period (with four on-campus workshops), and each team includes individuals from government, risk capital, academia, entrepreneurship, and industry all from a specific region.
+MIT REAP brings the Institute’s expertise in leading innovation-driven entrepreneurship and innovation science to communities worldwide through a novel curricular approach.
+Focused on bringing stakeholders together each MIT REAP team works with MIT faculty over a two‐year period.
+Each team includes individuals from government, risk capital, academia, entrepreneurship, and industry all from a specific region.

-Working with a cohort of eight MIT REAP teams each year, MIT faculty members help these regions and the leaders in the program accelerate economic growth and job creation through careful analysis, strategic planning, and collective action.
-Participants learn about MIT’s research and frameworks, develop an entrepreneurship acceleration strategy, and begin implementation.
-Each MIT REAP cohort benefits from the others’ work through bi-annual workshops where all of the teams come together and through ongoing communications throughout the two-year engagement.
+MIT faculty members help a cohort of these regions and the leaders in the program accelerate economic growth and job creation through careful analysis, strategic planning, and collective action.
+Participants learn about MIT’s research and frameworks, develop an entrepreneurship strategy, and begin implementation.
+The cohort benefits from the each of the team’s work through bi-annual workshops where all of the teams come together and through ongoing communications throughout the two-year engagement.

 Global in focus, the program allows MIT to work closely with thoughtful leaders around the world, apply research-based frameworks in practice, and learn from and disseminate best practices.
 MIT REAP also will continue to cultivate a global community of regions and individuals interested in ecosystem development.
-Though designed for an external audience, MIT REAP builds on many of the proven tenets of MIT Sloan’s action learning model of learning by doing to support participants as they actively address their regions’ challenges and opportunities.
+MIT REAP builds on many of the proven tenets of MIT Sloan’s action learning model by supporting participants as they actively address their regions’ challenges and opportunities.